CACI-International/ergo/ergo/user_guide/src/tutorial/concurrency.md

 > command, block/map, or array.
 So here, `^:objs` takes all remaining arguments
 > to the function and then passes them as arguments to `exec`.

-We have added comments starting with `##` before the functions.
-These are a _doc comments_.
+We have added comments starting with `## ` before the functions.
+These are _doc comments_.
 You can add documentation to _any_ value (not just functions), and the documentation can be retrieved with the builtin `doc` function (and the command-line `-d`/`--doc` argument).
 Doc comments can also have nested expressions that will be evaluated to generate the content, but we won't cover that here.
+Note that the space after `##` is required, otherwise `##` is used to apply attributes to values (also not covered here).

+We've also used a feature for the first time: composite strings.
+The strings passed to `task` have a merge operator (`^`) in them.
+This will use the following word (where a word is characters `-_A-Za-z0-9`) as a binding in scope, or grouped expression (parens, curly brackets, etc), and display it in the string.
+For example, `^source-file` refers to `:source-file`, and `^(Path:new ())` would insert a random path.
+You can use the merge operator in quoted strings, block strings, and doc comments.

 ## Mapping over arrays
 Ideally we'd like to map the `compile` function over an array of the files;